-You can change the fiscal host of your Collective to a different existing host, or start your own host.
+You can change the fiscal host of your Collective to a different existing host, or start your own host and move it there.

 Your fiscal host is the house where your Collective "lives" legally and financially.
 Moving house means your Collective's funds will go to the new host organization's bank account, and the new fiscal host assumes legal responsibility for your project.
 The new host admin will be the one pressing the "pay" button on your approved expenses.

 No lock-in!
 If you start out being fiscally hosted by another organization and eventually want to set up your own legal entity, you can move your Collective.
 This is great for projects that are bootstrapping early on and later build more legal infrastructure.

 You can also change between established fiscal host organizations.
 If you start out under a generalist host, you may later switch when a host-specific to your movement or focus area forms.
 This can happen when a movement scales up, for example.
 Or you might want to move hosts to change the currency your Collective is in from Dollars to Euros.

 Nothing!
 Changing hosts will not affect your existing recurring financial contributions or who receives your updates.
 Your history of transactions will remain intact.
 Your donors or sponsors are unlikely to notice any changes to your Collective (except the little "hosted by" text on your page).
 Behind the scenes, the money will flow through a different Stripe account to a different bank account.

 2. Go to your Collective page, click on the gear icon and head to the Fiscal Host page.

 3. Remove your current Fiscal Host.